-Civil society engagement with the UN: an overview of accreditation options For an NGO wishing to participate in UN intergovernmental meetings, one of the first steps is to apply for accreditation to the UN.
+Civil society engagement with the UN: an overview of accreditation options

+For an NGO wishing to participate in UN intergovernmental meetings, one of the first steps is to apply for accreditation to the UN.
 Accreditation brings with it various privileges including opportunities to deliver oral and written statements in UN meetings.
 NGOs have two main options when it comes to accreditation at the UN:

-- receive short-term accreditation for a UN conference, event or process; - receive Economic and Social Council (ECOSOC) 'consultative status', which provides for a more permanent relationship with the UN, and grants a high level of privileges.
+- to receive short-term accreditation for a UN conference. event or process; - to receive ECOSOC accreditation (or 'consultative status') which provides for a more permanent relationship with the UN, and grants a high level of privileges.